 He focuses on a group of immune-boosting foods he believes are the best anti-cancer and health-promoting foods on earth.

-This particular group of foods is said to help protect our bodies from everything from the common cold to cancer, and they're also very effective at preventing chronic disease and promoting health and longevity.
+This particular group of foods is said to help protect our bodies from everything from the common cold to cancer.
+They are also very effective at preventing chronic disease and promoting health and longevity.

 Dr. Fuhrman's "Super Immunity" foods are: